 This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
 Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
-All students must complete a major individual research report acceptable to academic and industry standards, which utilizes MLA and/or APA style and computer generated graphics.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in English Composition.